Hinterlands (short story)

 "Hinterlands" is a science fiction short story written by William Gibson.
 It was first published in Omni in October 1981 and was republished in his short fiction collection Burning Chrome (1986).
-The story is a fable about the "cargo cult'" mentality and explores the consequences for cultures and civilisations when confronted with artifacts - from an unknown but likely superior source - that are dangerous but nonetheless valuable.
+The story is a fable about the "cargo cult" mentality and explores the consequences for cultures and civilisations when confronted with artifacts - from an unknown but likely superior source - that are dangerous but nonetheless valuable.

 "Hinterlands" is a German term that literally translates to "behind land", and in that original context it refers to a remote or less developed area behind a more central or developed site, for example the land behind a coast, a harbour, or a city.

 Plot summary

 The story is told by the narrator, Toby Halpert, through a series of expositions detailing the history of the space station in which he lives, nicknamed Heaven.

 The history begins with Soviet cosmonaut Olga Tovyevsky, who disappears from radar while en route to Mars shortly after a routine scientific experiment.
 She returns into space-time two years later, and after being discovered her spacecraft is towed back to Earth orbit to be examined.
 Tovyevsky is in a catatonic state, and the spacecraft has been sabotaged in an attempt to make it impossible to find and to hide any details of the missing two years.
 In her hands Tovyevsky has a seashell, the likes of which is unknown in Earth's biosphere.
-Tovyevsky never regains her sanity.
+Tovyevsky never regains her sanity and later dies.

 The Russians send another probe to the same space coordinates Tovyevsky had travelled to.
 The solo cosmonaut also disappears, at precisely the same point, after performing the same experiment, and returns dead 234 days later.
 He has committed suicide before anyone can reach him.
 Further attempts always end the same way; most of the cosmonauts have killed themselves before they can be found, while a very few have attempted to and failed, and are now insane.
-Attempts to send through unmanned spacecraft all fail, as well, and some manned spacecraft are simply never picked up for reasons unknown.
+Attempts to send through uncrewed spacecraft all fail, as well, and some crewed spacecraft are simply never picked up for reasons unknown.

 Presently, the Russians enlist other countries in their search for answers.
 The process continues and interest wanes as the smartest minds humanity has to offer are destroyed.

 Everything changes when a Frenchman returns dead, carrying an iron ring encoded with information that proves to be the "Rosetta Stone for cancer".
-From that point on the astonishing frequency of the events creates a cargo cult mentality, with line-ups of prospective astronauts ready to take the trip regardless of its inescapable fatal end.
+From that point on the astonishing frequency of the events creates a cargo cult mentality, with line-ups of prospective astronauts ready to take the trip regardless of its inescapable end in death or insanity.
 The coordinates are the same each time, and referred to as the Highway, Metro, or River by various cultures.